ubiquibit-inc/sensor-failure/README.md

 In the actual implementation, we output to the Apache ORC format.
 (See: [Output](#output) for more info)

-#### Implementation Overview
+#### IMPLEMENTATION

 ##### WxStream

-The heart of the implementation takes place in the WxStream Spark Application.
+The WxStream Spark Application is where the action happens.

-WxStream consumes from [Kafka topics](src/main/scala/com/ubiquibit/buoy/jobs/WxStream.scala#L71) and then *splays out* execution using [flatMapGroupWithState](src/main/scala/com/ubiquibit/buoy/jobs/WxStream.scala#L83).
+WxStream consumes from one or more Station [Kafka topics](src/main/scala/com/ubiquibit/buoy/jobs/WxStream.scala#L71) and then *splays out* execution using [flatMapGroupWithState](src/main/scala/com/ubiquibit/buoy/jobs/WxStream.scala#L83).

 StationInterrupts' [updateInterrupts function](src/main/scala/com/ubiquibit/buoy/jobs/StationInterrupts.scala#L44) calculates "interrupts" and "onlineAgain" for each consecutive pair of records: